dczmer/davelab/_TODO.md

 TODO:

+- fictional scenario and file system to run all examples/labs over:
+  * the examples are more effective if you don't have to first create 30 json files to search through
+  * a simple 'project' structure gives us some motivation/justification for doing various actions
+  * provides a test bed and foundation to build the labs on
 - finish content already laid out
 - add a new section on prototyping and personal projects and development
 - dynamic menu, course navigation (up/down/contents/next/prev)